 \section{Geometric Preliminaries}

-In this section, we first recall basic concepts such as NCCRs and contraction algebras, then summarise several facts about $cA_n$ singularities and their NCCRs in \cite{IW2}.
+In this section we recall basic concepts, including NCCRs and contraction algebras, and then summarise some facts about $cA_n$ singularities and their NCCRs from \cite{IW2}.

-Throughout the remainder of this paper, the notation $\scrR$ will be reserved for the singularities of the following form. \begin{definition} A complete local $\mathbb{C}$-algebra $\scrR$ is called a \emph{compound Du Val (cDV) singularity} if
+Throughout the remainder of the paper, we reserve the notation $\scrR$ for complete local $\C$-algebras of the following form. \begin{definition} A complete local $\mathbb{C}$-algebra $\scrR$ is called a \emph{compound Du Val (cDV) singularity} if